-What are the new European regulations, known as Ecodesign, Energy labeling or ErP?
+What are the new European regulations, known as Ecodesign, Energy labelling or ErP?

 From 26 September 2015, the European Ecodesign Directive applies to equipment heating and domestic hot water (DHW), setting new performance thresholds to be reached and the addition of supplying an energy label with the classification A,B,C,D.. with the appliannce.
 These labels are already well known in households from other energy consuming appliances (fridges, washing machines etc).